graphql/graphql.github.io/src/code/language-support/java-kotlin-android/server/kgraphql.md

 }
 ```

-You can follow the [Ktor tutorial](https://kgraphql.io/Tutorials/ktor/) to set up a KGraphQL server with ktor from scratch up.
+You can follow the [Ktor tutorial](https://stuebingerb.github.io/KGraphQL/Tutorials/ktor/) to set up a KGraphQL server with Ktor.